 Because of this, it may be advisable to seek the assistance of a customs broker when importing U.S. used and salvage vehicles into El Salvador.
 He or she will be able to navigate the sometimes-byzantine regulations of the CAFTA-DR, assisting you in paying the lowest import duties and taxes possible.
 In fact, you may wish to consult with a customs broker before even purchasing a vehicle or vehicles for import.
 Given that some breaks have phased out and others have not for certain vehicles and products, understanding the rules before you buy will help to ensure you turn the maximum profit possible.

-For the purpose of determining the actual monetary value of the tariff, a commercial invoice is used to determine the value of the car.
-In the case of used vehicles or when there is a dispute about the value of a vehicle, El Salvadorian customs will determine the value for themselves.
+Determining the actual monetary value of the tariff, use a commercial invoice to determine the car’s value.
+In the case of used vehicles or when there is a dispute about the value of a vehicle.
+El Salvadorian customs will determine their value themselves.
 To do this, they will consult Kelley Blue Book, Edmund’s, The Older Car Red Book, and other similar sources.

-Beyond the import tariff, there is a Value Added Tax of 13% for imported used automobiles, as well as both new and used automotive parts.
+Value Added Tax of 13% for imported used automobiles.
+As well as both new and used automotive parts.
 Note that registered diplomats are not subject to tariffs or taxes when importing U.S. used vehicles into El Salvador.

 The Used Car Market in El Salvador

-The United States and cars originating there own a favorable position in the El Salvador automotive market, with a 30% market share.
-In fact, United States automotive products are generally high regarded, especially in light of their general quality, generous warranties and history of dependability.
+The United States and cars originating there own a favorable position in the El Salvador automotive market.
+With a 30% market share.
+United States automotive products are generally of high regard.
+Especially in light of their general quality, generous warranties, and history of dependability.

 Of particular note to the would-be importer of U.S. used and salvage vehicles is this.
 According to information provided by the U.S. Department of Commerce and the International Trade Association, nearly 90% of used vehicles sold in El Salvador were first purchased at salvage car auctions in the United States.
-These salvage cars are then imported into the country, where local mechanics and car dealers repair them.
+After importing salvage cars into the country, local mechanics and car dealers repair them.

-The low tariffs and taxes placed upon imported new and used automotive parts are largely the cause for this.
-As such, one should note that there’s potential for profit when importing used and salvage vehicles from the United States into El Salvador not just as cars to be driven, but also as potential sources for spare parts.
+The low tariffs and taxes on importing new and used automotive parts cause this.
+One should note that there’s potential for profit in importing used salvage vehicles from the United States into El Salvador.
+Not just as cars for driving, but also as sources for spare parts.

 The Most Popular and Least Popular Used Cars in El Salvador

 Following the trends in other Central American and South American countries, Asian automobiles are the most popular with El Salvadorians.
-When data was last tabulated, it was found that Toyota owned a roughly 25% market share of the El Salvadorian auto market, with Kia and Hyundai following close behind with 16.4% and 13.5% market share respectively.
+Data shows Toyota owns a 25% market share of the El Salvadorian auto market.
+With Kia and Hyundai following close behind with 16.4% and 13.5% market share respectively.

 Regardless of make, though, the most popular kind of vehicle for El Salvadorians remains the pickup truck.
-U.S.-made pickup trucks are generally preferred for their quality and for the ease of which replacement parts can be obtained.
+U.S.-made pickup trucks are for the quality and availability of replacement parts.
 However, cheaper alternatives from Asian manufacturers are also quite popular.
-Regardless of country of origin, though, salvage pickup trucks imported from U.S. salvage car auctions are a force to be reckoned with in the El Salvadorian used car market.
+Salvage pickup trucks from U.S. salvage car auctions are a force to reckon with in El Salvador.